Mission and Vision

 - provides networking support to artists including an active registry of local artists as a resource for the immediate community and beyond

 - collaborates with local businesses, performance spaces, and other organizations

 - nurtures a growing local audience for the arts

 PLG Arts will cultivate an inclusive, ever-growing and evolving community whose lives are enhanced through artistic creation, expression, and appreciation.

 Photo Credit: Tony Turner

-Rina Kleege is a trained musician and performer and is a freelance medical editor.
+Rina Kleege is a trained performer, singer, and songwriter with her band, Axiom Addicts, and a medical editor.
 Her previous experience in public relations for films, their producers, and actors also prepared her for her work with the PLG community’s performing arts and artists.
 She holds a Master of Science degree in Publishing.

 Karl A. McIntosh’s work have been exhibited at numerous venues across the country including Dorsey’s Art Gallery, The Skylight Gallery, MoCada (The Museum of Contemporary Diasporian Art), 843 Gallery, The National Black Fine Art Show, Color: The Chicago Black Fine Art Exposition, The Fulton Art Fair, The George Washington Carver Gallery, The Red Piano Too (St. Helena SC), McIntosh is also proud to add the Brooklyn Museum to his already impressive list.
 He was mentioned in the April 16th, 2004 edition of the New York Times in an article in connection with “Open House” the Brooklyn Museum exhibition.
 Some call McIntosh a folk artist, others call him primitive, some say he’s an “outside” the mainstream artist, but what ever the title, most would probably agree that an apt description of McIntosh is that he is simply a genius.